quipex-binary-studio/github-snurse-cred/README.md

 # github-snurse-cred

-> A GitHub App built with [Probot](https://github.com/probot/probot) that For custom github management
+> A GitHub App built with [Probot](https://github.com/probot/probot) that For custom github managementqwe

 ## Setup